bbauska/UofM-AdvStyling/readme.md

 So, the best I can do is give you guidelines.
 Step one, this is something that will cause your page to work or not work many times on mobile phones.
-It\'s a simple bit of code that you want to include in the head of your HTML.
+It&apos;s a simple bit of code that you want to include in the head of your HTML.
 What we have here is a meta tag.
-And what it\'s going to do is it\'s going to convey this information to your browser.
+And what it&apos;s going to do is it&apos;s going to convey this information to your browser.
-We\'re going to be using different view ports.
+We&apos;re going to be using different view ports.
 And it wants a browser to let your style sheets know, hey, how big you are?
-You\'re always going to leave the code exactly like this.
-You\'re simply saying, I want to know the view port, I want to know the content width, this initial-scale equals one that basely just kind of set what your size is going to be.
+You&apos;re always going to leave the code exactly like this.
+You&apos;re simply saying, I want to know the view port, I want to know the content width, this initial-scale equals one that basely just kind of set what your size is going to be.
 Now, if you ever been to a site where things are really small and you want to make it bigger so you can read it a little better.
-And it just won\'t let you do that.
+And it just won&apos;t let you do that.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 71. step 1 grab information, #2 (68) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->